 Factory Built Homes will be allowed in Custer County under the following conditions: a factory built home must have the wheels removed (if any) and be blocked and leveled with skirting applied around the base, and/or be placed on a permanent foundation.
 No factory built home may be transported until a zoning permit is obtained from the Planning and Zoning Office.
 Any factory built home constructed prior to 1977 will not be eligible for a permit.
 (Model year 1977 began in mid-summer 1976.
 This information is provided on the data plate.
 If there is no data plate, it can be assumed the home was built before 1977, unless other evidence is discovered.
 The data plate will be located on or near the electrical service panel or on the back of a kitchen cabinet or closet door.)

-Some protective covenants do not allow factory built homes.
-Check with the HOA/POA.
-In a dispute with the above ordinance, the association would win.
-The more restrictive ruling applies.
+Some protective covenants do not allow factory built homes, check with the HOA/POA.
+In a dispute with the above ordinance, the association would win as the more restrictive ruling applies.

+Any Recreational Vehicle (RV) or self-contained travel trailer that will be regularly occupied on private property as a primary residence, other than in a RV campground, will be considered a permanent dwelling.
+As such, they will be subject to the same Zoning and Septic regulations as any permanent dwelling, i.e. Zoning Permits, Septic Permits, and Variances for non-conformance must be obtained.
 Note: It is illegal to occupy a property, even on an occasional basis, without an approved septic system according to State On-site Wastewater Treatment System (OWTS) Regulation 43 and Custer County OWTS Regulations.

 Recreational Vehicles stored on the owner's land (i.e. the vehicle is unoccupied) shall maintain current license and registration.
 The Planning and Zoning Office may require proof that the vehicle is being stored.
 Check your HOA/POA protective covenants to see if RVs are allowed to be stored outside for lengthy periods.
 Some HOA/POAs require RVs to be shielded from view.